MaH1996SdN/Exam-Timetabling-problem/README.md

 This is the repo for the files of discrete optimization exam project

 The repo includes:
-1. The python code for: basic model and advanced model
+1. The python code for: basic model
 2. The file of the report (pdf format)
-3. The folder containing the screenshot of the outputs for each instance
-4. Project formulation file
-5. Project presentation
+3. Project presentation